OARelatedWork: A Large-Scale Dataset of Related Work Sections with Full-texts from Open Access Sources: Related Work

-The very first work \cite{Hoang2010TowardsAR} introduced the related work generation task with a dataset of 20 papers.
-The dataset consisted of related work summary references, full-texts of cited articles, and topic trees.
-The task, in this case, was to generate a whole related work section.
+The very first work~\cite{Hoang2010TowardsAR} introduced related work generation with a dataset of 20 papers containing summary references, full-texts of cited articles, and topic trees, targeting whole related work sections.
+However, because abstractive approaches struggle with long inputs and outputs, subsequent datasets restricted inputs to abstracts and outputs to single paragraphs~\cite{Lu2020MultiXScienceAL, Chen2021CapturingRB}; a comparison with our data is available in Table~\ref{tab:dataset_comparison}.

-However, for abstractive approaches, it is more difficult to generate long text and process long inputs.
-This leads to a creation of datasets focusing on just abstract-only inputs used for generating single paragraph summaries \cite{Lu2020MultiXScienceAL, Chen2021CapturingRB}.
-A comparison with our data is available in Table \ref{tab:dataset_comparison}.
+A parallel line of work targets \emph{citation text generation}, producing a sentence (or a few) citing a given reference from inputs such as the title and abstract of the cited paper~\cite{AbuRaed2020AutomaticRW} or the citation context together with the cited abstract~\cite{xing-etal-2020-automatic}. \citet{funkquist-etal-2023-citebench} released \emph{CiteBench} to unify these datasets. \citet{li-etal-2024-cited} move beyond abstracts by retrieving cited text spans from the full text.

-Some works focus on citation text generation, which is the task of generating a sentence (or multiple sentences) citing a given reference.
-Various inputs are being used, like the title and abstract of cited paper \cite{AbuRaed2020AutomaticRW} or context of citation sentence and cited abstract \cite{xing-etal-2020-automatic}.
-Recently, \citet{funkquist-etal-2023-citebench} released \emph{CiteBench} to unify existing citation text datasets.
+Operating at a larger scale, SurveyGen~\cite{bao-etal-2025-surveygen} targets the generation of complete survey papers, but, unlike our work, still lacks the full texts of cited references.

-Our work goes in a different way, as our dataset aims to provide all the available sources to generate whole related work section.
-We believe that for that reason, we need to go beyond abstracts, when possible, and also provide the rest of the target paper to allow us to generate the contrasting parts of related work sections (paragraphs like this one).
+Months after the pre-print version of our dataset was publicly released\footnote{Our dataset was released in May 2024, while \citet{structured_related_work} was in August 2024.}, \citet{structured_related_work} presented the \emph{STRoGeNS} dataset of structured summaries that, like ours, targets whole related work sections rather than single paragraphs.
+However, it uses only abstracts, leaving our test set with more than 12$\times$ more input data (Table~\ref{tab:dataset_comparison}).
+Nevertheless, \emph{STRoGeNS} has more cited documents on average.
+We believe that generating an entire related work section requires going beyond abstracts, when possible, and also providing the rest of the target paper to enable contrasting paragraphs (such as this one).